Core Power vs Muscle Milk: Nutrition, Cost, & Taste Compared

 Muscle Milk’s Pro Series’ current price is here.

-Interesting that Core Power Elite is 2 bucks less per case, but each bottle has two more grams of protein in it than the Muscle Milk Pro, 42g vs. 40g.
+Note that a bottle of Core Power Elite has two more grams of protein in it than the Muscle Milk Pro, 42g vs. 40g.

 Taste